Table of Contents

-The 8 important symbols in Buddhism are Lotus flower, Victory Banner, Parasol (Chatra), Dharma Wheel (Dharmachakra), Golden Fish, Conch Shell, Endless Knot, Treasure Vase.
+The standard Eight Auspicious Symbols in Buddhism are the Lotus Flower, Victory Banner, Parasol, Dharma Wheel, Golden Fish, Conch Shell, Endless Knot, and Treasure Vase, widely shown in art and ritual to remind followers of key teachings.
 There are few more symbols that is presented in Buddhism they are Bodhi Tree, Stupa, Bell (Ghanta), Mudras (Dharmachakra Mudra), Swastika, Flaming Pearl, Triratna (Three Jewels), Vajra , Om Mani Padme Hum, Deer.
 These symbols and meditation represents a calm feel over.

 The 8 Important Buddhism Symbols and meanings